gmiles32/homelab/README.md

 # Homelab
 This is a catch-all for all of my homelab related things.
 I realized that as I figure things out, I want to try and document exactly how I implemented them so that future me wouldn't be screwed over.
 I will also add links to reference materials and source directories as needed.

+---

+_Update 09/27/23: I have continued working on my homelab, but for obvious reasons (general privacy stuff) I have not uploaded my docker compose here.
+I am working on converting all docker compose to ansible playbooks, for better secret management.
+Look for that coming in the next month or so._

+---

 ## Resources
 - [How to set up TrueNAS with Tailscale and Nextcloud](https://forum.level1techs.com/t/truenas-scale-ultimate-home-setup-incl-tailscale/186444)
 - [Traefik and SSL Certificates](https://www.youtube.com/watch?v=liV3c9m_OX8)